sigmer/portaldocs/portal-sdk/generated/design-patterns-controls-SubscriptionDropDown.md

-﻿# Accordion
+﻿# SubscriptionDropDown

 <a name="basics"></a>
 ### Basics
-Accordion control provides multiple collapsible sections of information to be displayed on a page.
-The accordion has options to control whether only a single section can be expanded at a time or whether all sections can be expanded or collapsed.
+SubscriptionDropDown control provides a choice among a user's subscriptions in a DropDown control.

 <!-- TODO get an IMAGE to embed here -->